61131/nginx-http-est/README.md

     make
     make install

 Note that the nginx-http-est module is dependent upon the HTTP SSL module for normal operations.
-If the HTTP SSL module is not included within the nginx server configuration, client TLS certificate authentication and proof-of-possession (POP) functionality will not be available.

 ## Configuration